The Best (and Worst) Dog Boots

 However, because these boots are made of soft, stretchy materials that fit the foot snugly, and because they are taller than all of the other boots we examined, they are a little harder to put on than some of the other brands.
 You must hold your dog’s leg while you stretch the elastic cuff and pull it over the foot.
 It may take some positive reinforcement to get your dog to buy into the process, especially if he is sensitive about having his feet handled.

 On the plus side, these boots look just great – the only ones that appear to be made well enough to stand up to serious, long-term use.
-They do cost $12 more than their nearest competitors, but, in our opinion, they are well worth it!
+They are pricey- ranging from $48 to $56 depending on the size, but in our opinion they are well worth it!

 The Dog Boot Brands That Aren't So Great

-All of the products we rated with three Paws are good quality products and reasonable purchases – they just don’t quite measure up to the standard set by the Muttluk.
+All of the products in this group are good quality products and reasonable purchases – they just don’t quite measure up to the standard set by the Muttluk.
 Some are made better, but don’t fit as well.
 Some have an advantageous design, but aren’t made that well.
 None of these products puts it all together as well as Muttluk.

 Take, for instance, the Velcro Dog Shoes made by Duke’s Dog Fashions of Beaverton, Oregon.
 Made of tough, flexible Cordura nylon, these boots are well made, but don’t offer as much warmth or insulation as the products designed expressly for extremes of heat or cold.
 The Cordura material has less give than the fleece used by several other boot makers, and the fit is not as snug or as comfortable.
 These boots would nominally protect a dog’s feet from mud or rocky terrain, say, but would not offer much in the way of warmth, water-resistance, or traction.